-At Gilman Law, PC, attorney Matthew Gilman uses his experience as a former Registry of Motor Vehicles (RMV) hearing officer to help those facing a license suspension successfully address their charges with the RMV and the courts.
+At Gilman Law, P.C., attorney Matthew Gilman uses his experience as a former Registry of Motor Vehicles (RMV) hearings officer to help those facing a license suspension successfully address their charges with the RMV and the courts.
 Regardless of what prompted your suspension, Matthew can help you understand your rights and help you obtain the best possible outcome.

 Immediate Threat License Suspensions in Massachusetts

 It can be easy to lose your license in Massachusetts.
 Even simple traffic stops can result in swift penalties.
 Law enforcement has the option to request that the RMV revoke your driving privileges for an indefinite period of time.
 This is known as an immediate threat suspension.
 Police officers can recommend this type of suspension if they feel your continued operation of a motor vehicle is a danger to public safety.
 This can happen after a serious offense, but it can also happen if you simply caught the police officer on a bad day.